Mehul20/QuadraticVoting/README.md

-Quadratic Voting Web App to use with Friends and Family to make mathematically sound decisions :)
+Quadratic Voting Web App to use with Friends and Family ~~ make mathematically sound decisions :)